kathrinlin/customizing-aspnetcore-book/manuscript/10-taghelpers.md

 ```

-In this case it is a list of persons, that we get in the Persons property of our current model.
-The Person class  I use here looks like this:
+In this case it is a list of `Persons`, that we get in the `Persons` property of our current model.
+The `Person` class  I use here looks like this:

 ```csharp
 public class Person